semond/system_path/README.md

 sudo launchctl config user path <user_path_setting>
 ```

+# Installation

+Click "Clone or download", then "Download ZIP", then use "Install Add-on from File…"in Blender’s preferences.

+Or clone the repository in your "add_ons" directory.

 # Usage

 Install the add-on, then set a prefix and/or a suffix using the preferences.